annalenagroos/w3schools-database-master/README.md

 10. Delete a Product
 11. Delete a Categorie
 12. Delete a Supplier
-13. Filter by Category or Supplier (If its provided, to test see Products Page)
+13. Filter by Category or Supplier
 14. Search Entity by Name
 15. Reset Filters and Search Term with a Button
 16. Sort by Entity Fields
 17. Pagination of the Table

 ## Journal
+### 30.10.2024
+The setup was difficult because I lacked Linux and Docker experience.
+After some trial and error, it finally worked.

+### 31.10.2024
+I tried to continue working, but I kept getting various error messages and had to recreate the Docker.

+### 01.11.2024
+Tried again but came not really far because I had to wait very long while saving.

-### 14.09.2024
+### 02.11.2024
-The project setup was quite challenging, but I was able to install it successfully using WSL.
-VirtualBox used too much RAM and the VM froze a lot, so I switched to WSL.
+Made some reasearch about the whole project an topics.
+Tried many times to setup and creat something.

-### 28.10.2024
+### 03.11.2024
-Made some reasearch about routing and added routing functionality to the application.
-Added the needed Features as follows:
+Had to reset and setup the whole VM/wsl with Ismail again.
+I installed it using WSL an updated the journal.
+Added as followed:
-- 3 Entities will be shown with the GET Method (Products, Categories, Suppliers)
+- 3 Entities with the GET Method (Products, Categories, Suppliers)
-- Creating of 3 different  Entities with POST Method is working (Products, Categories, Suppliers)
+- Creating of 3 Entities with POST Method is working (Products, Categories, Suppliers)
-- Update of 3 different  Entities with PATCH Method is working (Products, Categories, Suppliers)
+- Update of 3 Entities with PATCH Method is working (Products, Categories, Suppliers)
-- Delete of 3 different Entities with the DELETE Method is working (Products, Categories, Suppliers)
+- Delete of 3 Entities with the DELETE Method is working (Products, Categories, Suppliers)
 - Added new Feature Filtering (Filter Entities)
 - Added Feature Pagination
 - Added Sort function (click table head)

-Wrote the technical documentation, documented the features in Markdown and updated the journal.